Discovering Graph Generating Dependencies for Property Graph Profiling: Experimental Evaluation

-The GDelt dataset comprises information from news articles sourced from the GDelt Project\footnote{\url{https://www.gdeltproject.org/}}.
-Our study utilizes a subset of news articles obtained from the SmartDataLake project\footnote{\url{https://github.com/smartdatalake/datasets/tree/master/gdelt}}, For this study, we executed GGDMiner with $k=2, \epsilon=0.7, \tau=1000, \theta=0.5$ We identified a total of $61$ GGDs, achieving a coverage of $0.97$.
-In \Cref{fig:exampleGDelt}, we display four representative examples of these GGDs.
+\emph{GDelt Use Case} The GDelt dataset comprises information from news articles sourced from the GDelt Project\footnote{\url{https://www.gdeltproject.org/}}, our study utilizes a subset of news articles\footnote{Subset information: \url{https://github.com/smartdatalake/datasets/tree/master/gdelt}}.
+For this study, we executed GGDMiner with $k=2, \epsilon=0.7, \tau=1000, \theta=0.5$ We identified a total of $61$ GGDs, achieving a coverage of $0.97$.
+In \Cref{fig:resultsScalability}(j)-(m), we display four of the obtained GGDs.
+Given that the confidence level of these GGDs is less than 1, they can highlight potential errors in the data or indicate unexpected relationships.

-Although the graph has a limited number of node and edge labels, an analysis of the set of discovered GGDs indicates that Article is the primary entity, appearing in all discovered GGDs.
-Based on GGDs (a) and (b) shown in \Cref{fig:exampleGDelt}, we observe the following: (1) Whenever an Article mentions an Organization, that Article is also linked to a Theme through the edge labeled ``IS\_ABOUT''; (2) GGD (b) further reveals that an Article can be associated with two distinct Theme nodes; (3) There appears to be a similarity between the “source” attribute of the Article and the “name” attribute, suggesting a relationship between the attributes of the nodes.

-GGDs (c) and (d) illustrate the relationships between Article entities and both Location and Person.
-GGD (c) indicates that about 80\% (as suggested by the confidence value) of the articles in this dataset mention a Person.
-Meanwhile, GGD (d) demonstrates that an Article mentioning both a Location and an Organization also often references a Person and is linked to a Theme.
-Together, these GGDs highlight the connection of the various entities that an Article mentions, providing users with insights into the dataset structure even when the full schema of the graph is not available.
+Although the graph has a limited number of nodes and edge labels, the set of discovered GGDs indicates that Article is the primary entity appearing in all discovered GGDs.
+Based on GGDs (h) and (i) shown in \Cref{fig:resultsScalability}, we observe the following: (1) Whenever an Article mentions an Organization, that Article is also linked to a Theme through the edge labeled ``IS\_ABOUT''; (2) GGD (i) further reveals that an Article can be associated with two distinct Theme nodes; (3) There appears to be a similarity between the “source” attribute of the Article and the “name” attribute, suggesting a relationship between the attributes of the nodes.
+If such GGDs are validated, violations might indicate the absence of an edge, potentially pointing to a missing connection to the Theme entity.
+GGDs (j) and (k) illustrate the relationships between Article entities and both Location and Person.
+GGD (j) indicates that about 80\% (as suggested by the confidence value) of the articles in this dataset mention a Person.
+Meanwhile, GGD (k) demonstrates that an Article mentioning both a Location and an Organization also often references a Person and is linked to a Theme.
+Together, these GGDs highlight the connection of the various entities that an Article mentions, providing users with insights about the graph structure even when the full schema is not available.
+GGDs that aren't showcased in the figures and GGDs discovered from the Cordis, DBLP, and LDBC datasets can be found in our repository.

-These analyses show that the discovered set of GGDs can give information about the schema of the graph, making it easier for the user to understand the overall structure of the input graph data but can also be used to understand more specific correlations between the graph patterns and its attributes.
+These analyses show the potential of the discovered GGDs to expose the input property graph's overall structure and more specific correlations between the graph patterns and their attributes.